 I am freaking out about my family ..
 ALL of my family.
 I'm worried about where everyone is and what exactly has happened to all of us.
 I gotta figure out the money thing so that I can get funding to my family that is locked up.

 My petition for national Interest Waiver and has been approved.
 I was arrested on domestic violence charges after I received my approval.
-I am in the state of Tennessee and there is a law here called "retirement" meaning if I do not commit any crime, the case will be automatically dismissed.
-In my...
+I am in the state of Tennessee and there is a law here called "retirement" meaning if I do not commit any crime, the case will be automatically...
 Read more »

 You should be concerned with hiring a criminal lawyer to obtain an appropriate disposition of your criminal case.
 Ideally, that would mean obtaining an outright dismissal of the charges.
 The disposition you are now seeking may avoid immigration consequences, assuming that you do not utter, sign, or...Read more »